alexperryrhodes/ios-tip-calculator/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - Tippy 2.0

-**Name of your app** is a tip calculator application for iOS.
+Tippy 2.0 is a tip calculator application for iOS.

 Submitted by: Alexandra Rhodes

-Time spent: 2 hours spent in total
+Time spent: 3 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+- [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: